Abdullah296/MessangingAppPython/README.md

    2.1 You can Run Clientfile by going in that directory then write Command on CMD "Python filename " (File name : CommandLine_Client.py, GUI_CLIENT.py )CommandLine_Client.py.

    2.2 You can also Run the file from Python Ide.

+3. After Signup you will assign a Unique Id by server, remember that Id, You can Send message to unknown person by this id or can add contact using this id.